Computer Aided Design and Engineering Technology - Vehicle Design Option (CAD.VDO.CT)

-This program leads to a certificate with a specialization in CAD Vehicle Design.
-Program graduates are prepared for occupations and careers in animation design industries.
-Reverse engineering and rapid prototyping further enhance the learning experience.
+This program leads to Certificate with a specialization in CAD Vehicle Design.
+Program graduates are prepared for occupations and careers in engineering technology fields such as vehicle design, animation, and rapid prototyping.
+Co-op opportunities further enhance student learning experience.

 The Vehicle Design option focuses on preparation for entry-level vehicle design positions using the computer as a tool in engineering, analysis, design, industrial technology and manufacturing systems.
-The VDO specialization covers the principles and concepts of vehicle underbody and upper-body design.
-Courses examine body surface blue-print interpretation, surface and structure applications, and advanced body practices and theories.
+The VDO specialization covers the principles and concepts of vehicle underbody and upper-body design, creation of assembly structures, advance modeling techniques, building parametric models, data organization, and advance surface development..

 |CAD 1101||Introduction to CAD||4|